On the Singular Control of a Diffusion and its Running Infimum or Supremum: Introduction

 The first main novelty of the present work consists in the definition of two novel integral operators which are consistent with the Hamilton-Jacobi-Bellman equation for singular stochastic control problems with state-process $(X^{\D}_t,I^{\D}_t)$.
 The challenge is due to the fact that jumps of the process $\D$ can induce jumps of $X^{\D}$ and $I^{\D}$ as well, so that understanding how to properly integrate over those jump times is a nontrivial task.
 As a matter of fact, depending on the size of such jumps of $\D$, there might be scenarios in which: \begin{enumerate} \item[(a)] only the process $X^{\D}$ has a discontinuity, \item[(b)] both $X^{\D}$ and $I^{\D}$ have discontinuities with the same jump sizes, \item[(c)] both $X^{\D}$ and $I^{\D}$ have discontinuities, but the sizes of their jumps are different. \end{enumerate} To the best of our knowledge, singular stochastic control problems with the aforementioned features are addressed in this paper for the first time.
 For completeness, we also provide the corresponding framework for singular stochastic control problems involving a controlled one-dimensional It\^o-diffusion $X^{\D}$ and its associated controlled running supremum process $S^{\D}$.

-On the one hand, this paper extends those papers that consider singular stochastic control problems in which the reward functional consists of the integral of a function of the singularly controlled state process against the singular control.
-A first contribution in this direction (in the sense of scenario (a) above) has been provided in \cite{Zhu}, whose definition of integral has been later extensively used in the singular control literature and its applications in Economics and Finance (see \cite{AlMotairiZervos, Dammannetal, Ferrari, LonZervos}, among others), especially in models with price impact (e.g., \cite{Belarevetal1, Belarevetal2, DammannFerrari, GZ15}).
+On the one hand, this paper extends the literature on singular stochastic control problems in which the only state variable is a singularly controlled It\^o process $X^{\D}$, and the marginal cost of control is state-dependent.
+A first contribution in this direction (in the sense of scenario (a) above) has been provided in \cite{Zhu}, whose definition of integral has been later extensively used in the singular control literature.
+In particular, these have been used for one-sided singular controls of classical diffusions \cite{AlMotairiZervos} and reflected diffusions \cite{Ferrari}, for combinations of one-sided singular controls and stopping \cite{LonZervos}, and for non-zero-sum games \cite{Dammannetal}, among others, with various applications in economics and finance, and especially in models with multiplicative price impact \cite{Belarevetal1, Belarevetal2, DammannFerrari, GZ15, HMP19}.
 The new definition in this paper essentially addresses the fact that the control process $\D$ can induce all three scenarios (a)--(c) in the same control problem, depending on the location of the process $(X^\D,I^\D)$ in the state-space, and also takes care of a resulting peculiar `hockey-stick' movement of the controlled process $(X^\D,I^\D)$ in the scenario (c); see Section \ref{sec:processsetting} for details and Figure \ref{Fig2} for examples of such jumps.

 On the other hand, the definition of the integral with respect to the (random) Borel-measure induced by the {\it controlled} running infimum process $I$ (or equivalently the {\it controlled} running supremum $S$) is completely novel in the literature.
 Such processes $I$ and $S$ and, possibly, integrals with respect to them, appeared in the literature on optimal stopping problems (see, e.g., \cite{GapRod14, GapRod16a, GapRod16b, GuoZerv10, KyprOtt14, Ott13, Peskir98, RodZerv17, SheppShir93}, amongst many others).
 However, in those papers, $I$ and $S$ have always been considered to be continuous and uncontrolled, which results into the consideration of integrals only of the classical Lebesgue-Stieltjes type.